MicrosoftDocs/Viva/Viva/glint/reports/post-survey-coaching-small-teams.md

 Review those results.
 Use the [Manager Quick Guide to Interpretation](https://adoption.microsoft.com/files/viva/glint/Microsoft-Viva-Glint-manager-quick-guide.pdf) to prepare for your conversation.

-Managers of small teams can hold their ACT Conversation to discuss where the larger-group results do and might not reflect their smaller-group experience and what action the team will commit to in order to makeimprovements.
+Managers of small teams can hold their ACT Conversation to discuss where the larger-group results do and don't reflect their smaller-group experience and what action the team will commit to in order to facilitate improvements.

 ## Managers can fall short of the respondent requirements for a number of reasons